-The Director sends out a newsletter (weekly or biweekly as needed) via Brightwheel to all families.
-The newsletter is an attempt at getting everything you need to know in one place!
+The Director sends out a newsletter (at least monthly, usually weekly) via Brightwheel to all families.
+The newsletter is an attempt to get everything you need to know in one place!
 Occasionally, however, additional emails or text message alerts are used to communicate timely information and important reminders.